isar/isar/packages/isar/README.md

 Isar will automatically download the correct binary for your platform.
 You can also pass a `libraries` map to adjust the download location for each platform.

+Make sure to use `flutter test -j 1` to avoid tests running in parallel.
+This would break the automatic download.

 ### License

 ```